-- 1. Be sure that the PC is turned on, the electronic key encoder device is plugged in an electrical outlet and the USB cable between them is properly attached (see Section 2.5 "Installing the Key Encoder and Utility Device"). - 2.
-Click on the Utilities menu at the top of the window or the Utilities icon. - 3.
+- 1. Be sure that the PC is turned on, the electronic key encoder device is plugged in an electrical outlet and the USB cable between them is properly attached (see Section 2.5 "Installing the Key Encoder and Utility Device"). - Click on the Utilities menu at the top of the window or the Utilities icon. - 3.
 Click on Program Lock(s).

-the utility device and the PC while the key image spins on the PC screen.
+Note: You must keep all USB cables connected between the electronic key encoder base, the utility device and the PC while the key image spins on the PC screen.

-4. Click the unit, suite, and/or common access locks for which you wish to program.
+Click the unit, suite, and/or common access locks for which you wish to program.
 You may select up to a maximum of 100 locks.
 Click OK.